 Kelvin Dijkhuizen, founder and CEO of Valuchi Watches, skyrocketed to success by defying this convention.
 In 2020, the Amsterdam native launched an Indiegogo campaign on a mission to create the happy medium of the luxury watch market.
 An affordable timepiece that wears like a Rolex but without the devastating price tag.

 Valuchi smashed its $250,000 Indiegogo goal with the swift support of thousands of wristwear aficionados.
 Flush with new capital, Dijkhuizen poured himself into creation.
 The company segued from crowdfunding to eCommerce with aplomb and impressive profits, thanks to a bit of help from Easyship.
-Two years after inception, Valuchi Watches sits comfortably at the crossroads of style and affordability.
+Two years after its inception, Valuchi Watches sits comfortably at the crossroads of style and affordability.

 Valuchi Watches is the happy medium of the premium watch niche.
 With younger shoppers defecting from luxury brands, the company caters to those searching for a perfect blend of conscientious and conspicuous.